-10 SILVERADO 1500 CONVENTIONAL TRAILER WEIGHT RATINGS
+11 SILVERADO 1500 CONVENTIONAL TRAILER WEIGHT RATINGS

-These charts specify the trailer weight rating for your Silverado 1500 equipped with a conventional hitch.
+These charts specify the trailer weight rating for the Silverado 1500 equipped with a conventional hitch.
 Do not exceed the trailer weight rating!
 For more information, ask your Chevrolet dealer.

-SILVERADO 1500 CONVENTIONAL TRAILER WEIGHT RATINGS1
+SILVERADO 1500 CONVENTIONAL TRAILER WEIGHT RATINGS1 - Ib. (kg)